Picture of Alexander Brazie

 The Game Dev League is a huge server for game developers to share their work and meet other developers.
 Channels are available for specific game engines, VR development, game design discussion, and the different art disciplines.
 The community hosts weekly art jams for getting work in front of other artists, but the #show-off-your-work channel is another place for feedback on work unrelated to the art jam.
 Any work from full games to music to combat encounters is welcome.

 The community has been active for a decade and has grown to 120,000 members.
 The server was started in August 2017 by the user known as Crumble.
-Crumble is an Australian developer who has earned his bachelor’s in game design and wanted to create a space for devs to help each other out.
+Crumble is an Australian developer who’s earned his bachelor’s in game design and wanted to create a space for devs to help each other out.
 Join their server and see what their community’s about!
-The invite /invite/gamedev links to their server.

 3. IGDA Discord